webgriffe/deployer-magento/README.md

 Magento 1.x Deployer Recipe
 ===========================

 Deployer recipe for Magento project.
+It requires Deployer greater or equal to version `5.0`.

 Install
 -------